isopink/isopink.github.io/_posts/2025-04-06-Is Learning Feasible.md

 title: "Lecture 2 : Is Learning Feasible?"
 ---

-In this time, we will talk about the question: **"Is learning Feasible?"**.
+In this time, we will talk about the question: **"Is learning feasible?"**.
 Let's answer this quention through the following four parts:

 1. Probability to the Rescue